 Your professional license represents years of hard work and dedication and is the foundation for your livelihood.
 You work hard to perfect your skills and performance to provide exemplary service to your clients in fields requiring advanced training and ability.
 A claim filed against you cuts to the quick, questioning your integrity and impacting your reputation, job, and even your career.
-When that happens, you need experienced Indiana professional license defense attorneys to clear you name and safeguard your future.
+When that happens, you need experienced Indiana professional license defense attorneys to clear your name and safeguard your future.

-At Keffer Hirschauer LLP, our experience in professional license defense in particular and litigation defense in general gives us the skill to ably handle professional licensing matters and an understanding of the process not found in most general practitioners.
+At Keffer Hirschauer LLP, our experience in professional license defense in particular, and litigation defense, in general, gives us the skill to ably handle professional licensing matters and an understanding of the process not found in most general practitioners.
 Combine these qualities with our deep experience as litigation lawyers in defense matters, and you’ll find attorneys who can craft a robust strategy in an action that threatens your life’s work and opportunities.
 With so much at stake, you can’t afford to settle for less.

 How Our Indiana Professional License Defense Attorneys Protect Your Interests

 The Indiana Professional Licensing Agency (PLA) facilitates the boards, commissions, and committees of certain professions in licensing individuals to work in Indiana in a given profession and in investigating complaints against licensees.
 Your professional license is indispensable to your career opportunities.
 The process for clearing up licensure problems and complaints is complicated, potentially involving your profession’s Indiana governing body, the PLA, and the Office of the Indiana Attorney General (AG).
 Protecting your professional well-being—and preventing the impact of a claim on your ability to serve your community and to support yourself, your family, and your employees—requires help from experienced Indiana professional license defense attorneys.